Alison's story

 In 2018 I was diagnosed with degeneration of the L5 facet joint when I visited the Pain Clinic.
 In 2019, things deteriorated: I was unable to concentrate or think straight, my memory was terrible and felt pressure under my skull and pain in my eyes.
 I had daily headaches and migraines and my speech was slurred and sometimes incoherent.
 I was doing a responsible job that required nuanced decisions.
 I was also losing sensitivity and dexterity in my hands.
 All of my adaptations and coping strategies weren’t working any more.
 I really lost confidence in myself and I was doubting that my symptoms were real because they were fluctuating.
 In October 2019 I was diagnosed with cervical stenosis due to the degenerative disc disease.

 The demands of looking after my children and parents are no longer there but instead of spending time on my passion for horses, I am no longer able to look after one.
-The poor motor skills, weakness and fragility of my back mean that doing this very physically demanding and risky hobby is beyond my limitations.
-My Neurosurgeon has advised me not to ride and I follow this directive only because of the distress it would cause my family if I did.
+The poor motor skills, weakness and fragility of my back mean that doing this very physically demanding and risky hobby was beyond my limitations.
+My Neurosurgeon advised me not to ride and I followed this directive only because of the distress it would have caused my family if I did.

-By last year I was in too much pain to stay in one position for any length of time.
+By 2020 I was in too much pain to stay in one position for any length of time.
 Even with a special orthopaedic chair funded by my employer.
 Eventually, and with a lot of anguish, I admitted to myself that I could no longer keep going and was signed of sick until I had recovered from my neck surgery.
-I had surgery on my neck for my cervical stenosis last November, it became urgent because I was starting to show symptoms of myelopathy.
+I had Anterior Cervical Discectomy and Fusion (ACDF) C5/6 and C6/7 surgery on my neck for my cervical stenosis in November 2020, it became urgent because I was starting to show symptoms of myelopathy.
 I am so grateful to the NHS that this was possible despite the pandemic.

 “I have learnt to ask my family to help, which has been difficult for me.”

-I am now recovering from my surgery and the early signs are really good.
-I am hoping to return to work this year.
+I recovered from my surgery extremely well.
+I returned to work in January 2021.
 I do my physio exercises, I visit complementary therapists, I look after my diet and try to keep my weight within a healthy BMI range so I don’t put extra strain on my back.
 I walk as much as I can and do a little yoga with a teacher who really understands what it is to have spinal issues and adapts the postures for me as we go.

 I am really lucky that I have a loving partner, family and a great bunch of friends around me, who I love dearly, and this is another reason to keep going and fighting to retain as much mobility as possible.
 I hide a lot of the pain and symptoms from them because I know how much my condition upsets and worries them.
 For me, there is a balance between looking after my mental health and my physical health.
 The two are not always compatible, so I sacrifice a little of my physical health to look after my mental health.
 In the long run though, this gives me the resilience to keep up the self-discipline to manage my symptoms carefully.